Three Year Diploma in Psychodynamic Counselling

 - Work as agency counsellors, in private practice or in private sector organisations.

 This course offers detailed study in the practice and technique of counselling, with psychodynamic theories forming the core model.
 Unconscious and conscious processes, the client/counsellor relationship and clinical boundaries within a therapeutic setting are the main focus.
 The emphasis is on integrating theory and practice, and an important part of the course is the supervised work trainees do with their clients.
-Personal psychotherapy is a requirement of the course.
-It is assumed that applicants will have already completed a one-year foundation course, such as the ECS Certificate in Counselling Skills or its equivalent.
+Personal psychotherapy is a requirement throughout the course.
+It is assumed that applicants will have already completed a one-year foundation course, such as the ECS Certificate in Counselling Skills or equivalent.
 The course is accredited by the British Psychoanalytic Council, and with sufficient clinical hours entitles the student to gain membership of the British Association of Counselling and Psychotherapy (BACP).

 Each study evening consists of a theoretical seminar followed by an experiential group.
 Trainees will also participate in a supervision group, with a maximum of four trainees per group.

 The theoretical seminars cover techniques and practice, and developmental psychology.
 There will also be weekend workshops on social perspectives and endings.